Order Info and About Configurator

 This option is disabled for Carve or Arch Top.

-The effect of the top wood on the body tone for a solid body guitar is not nearly as significant as a hollow body, but adding a top can significantly change the tone.
+The effect of the top wood on a solid body guitar is not nearly as significant as a hollow body, but adding a top can significantly change the tone.
 When the body is heavily routed or chambered, the top is more active, and the lamination of the top on the body also changes the way it vibrates.
-Maple top is by far the most popular top for solid body electric.
-Basswood body with maple top usually produces the most balanced tone.
+Maple top is the most popular top for solid body electric.
+Basswood body with maple top can produce a very balanced tone.
 Maple adds snap to the low mids of a mahogany body.

 This option is disabled for Flat Top.